Filet Mignon with Red Wine Sauce

 Perfect for a Parisian-inspired Valentine’s Day.
 Serve with roasted asparagus, light creamed spinach or mashed potatoes with celery root.

-- 1/2 tsp black pepper, freshly ground
+black pepper½ tsp, freshly ground

-- 1/2 Tbsp chives, or parsley, fresh, chopped
+chives½ Tbsp, or parsley, fresh, chopped

-- 1/2 pound(s) uncooked asparagus, trimmed, steamed or roasted
+uncooked asparagus½ pound(s), trimmed, steamed or roasted

-Coat a grill pan (with sides) with cooking spray; set pan over medium-high heat.
+- Coat a grill pan (with sides) with cooking spray; set pan over medium-high heat.

-Rub salt and pepper all over steak.
+- Rub salt and pepper all over steak.
 When pan is hot, cook steak for about 4 minutes without flipping.
 Flip steak and cook for about 4 to 6 minutes more for medium doneness.

-Remove steak to a cutting board and loosely cover with aluminum foil; let rest for at least 10 minutes (steak will continue to cook under foil).
+- Remove steak to a cutting board and loosely cover with aluminum foil; let rest for at least 10 minutes (steak will continue to cook under foil).

-While steak is resting, pour wine onto grill pan; increase heat to high.
+- While steak is resting, pour wine onto grill pan; increase heat to high.
 Reduce liquid by about 75%, scraping bottom and sides of pan while sauce is boiling (the thicker the sauce, the more flavor it will have), about 2 to 4 minutes.
 If any juice has seeped out of steak while it’s resting, add it to grill pan.
 Once sauce is reduced, add butter to pan; cook until just melted.

-Very thinly slice steak against grain and place on plates; drizzle with sauce.
+- Very thinly slice steak against grain and place on plates; drizzle with sauce.
 Garnish with chives or parsley and serve with asparagus.
 Yields about 3 1/2 ounces steak, 1 tablespoon sauce and 1/2 of asparagus per serving.